Master's in special education program

-Marian University's M.A. in Special Education curriculum meets Indiana Department of Education (IDOE) and it's Rules for Educator Preparation and Accountability (REPA) standards for exceptional needs teachers.
+Marian University's M.A. in Special Education curriculum meets the Indiana Department of Education (IDOE) requirements and its Rules for Educator Preparation and Accountability (REPA) standards for exceptional needs teachers.
+Courses in this program include Assessment of Children with Exceptional Needs, Teaching Reading Pre K-Elementary, and Instruction with Assistive Technology.
+There is also an internship offered for students to gain knowledge of classroom management and instruction on their way to becoming a special education teacher.

 Marian's curriculum is designed to ensure you: